 Thursday 5 July to Friday 21 September 2018.
-This consultation is now closed.
+This consultation is closed and the results are available.

 We asked for your views on a variety of proposals, such as whether the council should increase borrowing to enable more investment across the county, and a suggested 4.9 percent increase to next year’s Council Tax (a total 2.9 percent increase to core Council Tax and a 2 percent adult social care precept.)
 That’s an increase of £5.90 per month for those who live in a Band D property.